ryanpeh/SmartNUS/docs/DeveloperGuide.md

 ### Saving data

-1. Dealing with missing/corrupted data files
+1. Dealing with missing data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_
+    - Delete the save file `smartnus.json` in the `data` folder and launch the app by opening the jar file.<br>
+       Expected: Shows the GUI with the sample data.

+2. Dealing with corrupted data files

+    - Corrupt the save file `smartnus.json` in the `data` folder (e.g. Add a line "Corrupted data" at the end of the file) and launch the app by opening the jar file.<br>
+       Expected: Shows the GUI with no data.